threefoldtech/info_grid/src/flist/flist_debian_case_study.md

 ENTRYPOINT  ["zinit", "init"]
 ```

 There is nothing more needed here.
-Pretty fun to start from existing open-source code, right?
+Pretty fun to start from some existing open-source code, right?

 ### Docker Image Script